RapDoodle/DegreeOverview/README.md

  * @FilePath     : \\startup-code\\README.md
 -->

-# COMP3053 - [Your Group Name Here]
+# COMP3053 - Lily

-This is the code and documentations of **[your group name here]**, COMP3053, Software Development Workshop III, BNU-HKBU United International College.
+This is the code and documentations of **Lily**, COMP3053, Software Development Workshop III, BNU-HKBU United International College.

 ## Message from the Course Team